 Monitor, measure and protect

-The Office of Environment and Heritage plays a lead role in protecting water quality in New South Wales.
+The Department of Planning, Industry and Environment plays a lead role in protecting water quality in New South Wales.

 We develop best-practice approaches to monitoring water quality and conducting health assessments of waterways.
 These approaches support councils and other water managers to manage potential impacts on waterways.Health assessments of waterways: